Want to learn more about Tarot? Then start here with this Tarot Guide.

 Can you read your own Tarot cards?
 Understanding the rules of cartomancy.

 How do you welcome a new Tarot deck?
 Tips for blessing your new cards.

-How to store your Tarot cards: Safeguarding your treasure.
+Storing your Tarot cards: Safeguarding your treasure.

 How to cleanse Tarot cards: Quick and simple rituals.

 Your Tarot Guide with Karina